Fresh Tech News on Biett Hub Endanang

 written by Andrew Henderson

-Artificial Intelligence (AI) has ushered in a new era of software development, revolutionizing how applications are built and deployed.
-With AI becoming an integral part of software systems, the field of software testing is also evolving rapidly.
-In this article, we will explore the challenges and opportunities of software testing in the AI era, and discuss the new strategies and tools that are essential for ensuring the quality and reliability of AI-powered applications.
+Artificial Intelligence (AI) has opened a new chapter in software development, transforming the way applications are designed and delivered.
+As AI becomes embedded in software systems, software testing is changing just as fast.
+This article examines the challenges and opportunities testers face in the AI era and outlines the strategies and tools needed to guarantee the quality and dependability of AI-enabled applications.

 The Changing Landscape of Software Testing